Command-line interface (CLI)¶

 The command to use to call the CLI depends on how you installed Odoo.
 In the examples below, we

-assume that you are running Odoo from source with the
+assume that you are running Odoo from source with

 odoo-bin file.
-If you installed Odoo from a distribution package or with Docker, you must adapt the
+If you installed Odoo from a distribution package or with Docker, you

 Navigate to the root of the directory where you downloaded the source files of Odoo Community.